By continuing to read this article, you agree to double-check with the concerned establishments for the latest updates.

 • Naked Island: free of charge.

 If you’re traveling alone, you don’t want to deal with finding a boat or preparing food, or you simply want to make friends, we recommend joining a group tour instead.
-Klook offers this tour.
-The price covers the boat fees, all the entrance fees, and a boodle-style lunch buffet.
+The rates you see online usually cover the boat fees, all the entrance fees, and a boodle-style lunch buffet.

 RESERVE A SLOT HERE!